Training Adaptive Reconstruction Networks for Blind Inverse Problems: Introduction

-This consistency principle is spread massively in the literature of blind inverse problems.
+The reconstructed image $\hat \xz \eqdef \Nc\left(\wz, \Az(\hat \thetaz), \yz\right)$ is defined as the output of the unrolled neural network.
+This consistency principle is spread massively in the literature of blind inverse problems and usually appears when constructing maximum a posteriori estimates.
 The main contribution here is to plug it with a specific training procedure on a family of forward operators.